vatpac-technology/sops/docs/enroute/brisbane/INL.md

 Coordination with KPL should be conducted to ensure that aircraft from each sector are sequenced appropriately with each other.

 ### YCFS
-[Coffs Harbour (YCFS)](../../../aerodromes/procedural/Coffs) lies under the INL/ARL(MNN) boundary.
+[Coffs Harbour (YCFS)](../../../aerodromes/procedural/Coffs) lies under the INL/MNN boundary.
 INL is responsible for issuing descent to aircraft arriving into YCFS from the north.

 #### Sequencing
-INL and ARL(MNN) share a joint responsibility to build the final sequence of arrivals into YCFS when the tower is open.
-Coordination with ARL(MNN) should be conducted to ensure that aircraft from each sector are sequenced appropriately with each other.
+INL and MNN share a joint responsibility to build the final sequence of arrivals into YCFS when the tower is open.
+Coordination with MNN should be conducted to ensure that aircraft from each sector are sequenced appropriately with each other.

 ## Local Procedures
 ### Military Corridors